saurabh-gupta7869/WebCrawler/README.md

 WebCrawler
 ==========

-This is a Web Crawleing script written in python language.
+This is a Web Crawling script written in python language.

 You have to provide following inputs to start the crawler:
 1- Seed Url(eg: http://edition.cnn.com/)